-4.14 Centre for Teaching and Learning
+4.11 Centre for Teaching and Learning

 The Centre for Teaching and Learning provides opportunities for graduate students to develop their teaching skills through theory classes and teaching experience.
-More information on this program is available at: https://www.ualberta.ca/centre-for-teaching-and-learning/
+More information on this program is available on their website.

-4.15 University Health Centre
+4.12 University Health Care

 The University of Alberta Health Centre is located on the second floor of SUB.
-More info about Health Centre is available here: https://www.ualberta.ca/services/health-centre A pharmacy is located in the SUB and is open Monday - Friday (8:30 am - 4:30 pm).
+More information about the Health Centre is available here.

+A pharmacy is located on the main floor of SUB and is open Monday - Friday (8:30am - 4:30pm)